 5 – Creative Metamorphosis

-What started in 2012 as Peter Svarzbein’s Master of Fine Arts thesis project that was one-part viral news, one-part performance art, and one-part unofficial marketing campaign, transformed over the years to a fully functional street car system made up of one line with two loops.
+What started in 2012 as Peter Svarzbein’s Master of Fine Arts thesis project that was one part publicity stunt, one part performance art, and one part street art marketing campaign, transformed over the years into a fully functional street car system made up of one line with two loops.
 Originally a system of 52 miles of urban streetcars, including one line that connected El Paso to Ciudad Juarez, the system closed for good in 1974 when the last streetcar crossed the US-Mexico border.
-Svarzbein’s thesis, called the El Paso Transnational Trolley, used an advertising campaign, public photomosaics, meet and greets, and a real live mascot to prompt El Paso residents to consider what their community would be like with a restoration of the old network.
-The experiment was so successful that it prompted the community to petition the City and the State of Texas to fund and implement the El Paso Trolley, which opened in 2018, however without a link to Ciudad Juarez.
-The Creative Engagement used during the El Paso Transnational Trolley Project prompted community members to explore possibilities that might not have made it into the public consciousness otherwise, let alone be acted on and turned in to reality.
+Svarzbein’s thesis, called the El Paso Transnational Trolley, used an advertising campaign, public photomosaics, meet and greets, and a mascot to prompt El Paso residents to consider what their community would be like with a restoration of the old street car network.
+The experiment was so successful that it prompted the community to petition the City of El Paso and the State of Texas to fund and implement the El Paso Trolley, which opened in 2018, albeit without a link to Ciudad Juarez.
+The El Paso Transnational Trolley Project prompted community members to explore possibilities that might not have otherwise entered public consciousness, let alone be acted on and made reality.

 3C Indy (2017 - 2019)